qwd/dev-site/pages/en/help.md

 ### The data is garbled

 Our API uses Gzip compression, which will greatly reduce your network traffic, so you need to decompress the data with Gzip.
 Refer to [Gzip](/en/docs/best-practices/gzip/).

-### What is the API url for Free Subscription?

-The API url for Free Subscription is `devapi.qweather.com`, for more configuration of free subscription, please refer to [API configuration](/en/docs/configuration/api-config/), [iOS configuration](/en/docs/configuration/ios-sdk-config/) and [Android-config](/en/docs/configuration/android-sdk-config/).

-### What happens when I run out of free subscription requests?

-You will receive a `402` error code.
-In this case, you will no longer be able to request our service with free subscriptions, and at 0:00 (UTC+8) every day, the free subscription request volume will be reset.
-Please note that when you receive any non `2xx` code, do not retry indefinitely, this may violate the usage restrictions and terms of service and get your account suspended.
-Refer to [Usage Restrictions](/en/docs/terms/restriction/).

 ### Can I cache data?